Xondamir-coder/kanban-task-management-app/README.md

 ### Continued development

-In future I want to improve this project by adding drag-and-drop feauture.
-With this it will truly be complete.
+In future I want to improve this project by adding more transition and animations.
+Also clean and resctucture the code a bit

 ### Useful resources